The Role of Symmetry in Optimizing Overparameterized Networks: Preliminaries

 $[\theta]_{\mathcal{T}}$ is seen as the \emph{symmetry orbit} through $\theta$.
 At a minimum, directions tangent to this orbit typically correspond to zero-curvature directions of the Hessian, while curvature relevant for optimization lives in directions orthogonal to the orbit \citep{kunin2021neural, simsek2021geometry}.

-\paragraph{Teacher--Student Networks.} To cleanly separate optimization from representation and generalization, we use a teacher--student setting.
-A \emph{teacher} parameter vector $\theta^*\in\Theta_{n_f}$ defines a target function $f^* = f_{\theta^*}$ of minimal (functional) width $n_f$.
-A \emph{student} of width $n\ge n_f$ is trained to match $f^*$.
-In this setting, global minima exist by construction.
-The central question is how overparameterization reshapes the symmetry orbit structure and, through it, curvature and reachability properties that govern optimization.
+\paragraph{Realizability.} We operate in a realizable setting, assuming the target function $f^*$ can be exactly represented by a neural network of some minimal (functional) width $n_f$.
+When an overparameterized network of width $n \ge n_f$ is trained to match $f^*$, global minima exist by construction.
+The central question is how this excess capacity reshapes the symmetry orbit structure and, through it, the curvature and reachability properties that govern optimization.

-Importantly, our theoretical results are not limited to this teacher-student setting.
-The universal approximation theorems imply that \textit{any} function can be represented by some neural network of minimal width.
-Teacher-student networks make this realizability explicit.
+To make this setup mathematically explicit, we often adopt the terminology of a \emph{teacher-student} framework.
+A \emph{teacher} parameter vector $\theta^*\in\Theta_{n_f}$ defines the minimal target function $f^* = f_{\theta^*}$, while a \emph{student} network of width $n$ is trained to match it.
+Importantly, this is not a restrictive assumption: universal approximation theorems imply that \emph{any} target function can be represented by a network of sufficient minimal width.